-Lady Gaga Halftime Show: ‘Pouch’ Belly Body Shamers Shamed By Twitter Fans
+Lady Gaga Halftime Show: ‘Pooch’ Belly Body-Shamers Shamed By Twitter Fans

 “This was refreshing to many on Twitter, who shut down the body shamers coming after Gaga and applauded the singer for helping them accept their own bodies more.”

-Lady Gaga’s Super Bowl show at halftime, as critics point out, wasn’t as provocative as her previous concerts.
-Instead, it was a “safe” tribute to the diversity that makes the country stronger and proud.
+Lady Gaga’s Super Bowl halftime show, as critics point out, wasn’t as provocative as her previous concerts.
+Instead, it was a safe tribute to the diversity that makes the country stronger and proud.

 Some pointed out Gaga’s show similarities to Pink’s bedazzled, high-flying trapeze staging of midair flips in a harness.
-Variety’sreview said the show looked dated and was a “vision of the future from a decade ago,” not the America of 2017.
+Variety’s review said the show looked dated and was a “vision of the future from a decade ago,” not the America of 2017.

 “Since then she’s faded into an odd habit of dusting off her dance shoes to perform dated-feeling diva numbers — not infrequently with the legendary Tony Bennett.
 Gaga began and ended her Super Bowl set with songs released before 2010 — ‘Poker Face’ and ‘Bad Romance’ — and of the seven songs she performed, only one, ‘Million Reasons,’ was released in the last five years.”